Nonresonant Raman control of ferroelectric polarization: Experimental Section

+\textbf{Author Contributions} J.S., C.H., H.X., and Y.S. contributed equally.
 J.S. and A.M.L. conceived the idea.
-J.S., Y.S., A.M. and D.L. performed the measurements, data analysis, and simulation under the guidance of A.M.L.
-C.H., Y.H., and Y.K. performed the measurements and data analysis under the guidance of D.A.R. and S.G.
+J.S., Y.S., and A.M. performed the measurements, data analysis, and simulation under the guidance of A.M.L.
+I.S. performed the measurements under the supervision of J.S.
+C.H. performed the measurements and data analysis under the guidance of D.A.R. and S.G.
+M.H. performed the FSRS modeling.
 X.P. and S.Z. performed the spontaneous Raman scattering measurements, under the supervision of E.B.
-M.H. performed the FSRS modeling.
-B.G. contributed to the tr-XRD measurements.
-A.F.M., P.D.R., E.H. and K.M. provided the sample.
-H.X., C.F.S.
-J.Z., J.L. and M.W. performed the theoretical simulation.
-M.H., V.S., M.T.
-(Mohammad Taghinejad), M.L.B., M.T.
-(Mariano Trigo), T.F.H., K.A.N., E.B., and D.A.R. contributed to the data interpretation.
+H.X., J.Z., and J.L. performed the theoretical simulation.
+M.H., M.T., T.F.H., K.A.N., E.B., and D.A.R. contributed to the data interpretation.